Iowa State 77, Michigan 70

 Iowa State 77, No. 8 Michigan70: Melvin Ejim scored 22 points and grabbed nine rebounds as theCyclones rallied late to upset the visiting Wolverines.Naz Long scored 16 points,including four 3-pointers, and Dustin Hogue added 12 points and 10rebounds for Iowa State (3-0).
-The Cyclones closed on an 18-8 run topull out the victory.
+The Cyclones closed on a 20-0 run topull out the victory.

 Michigan (2-1) was led by NikStauskas’ 20 points and six assists.
-Derrick Walton Jr. added 13points and Glenn Robinson III had 12 points and a team-high eightrebounds.
+Derrick Walton Jr. added 13points and Glenn Robinson III had 12 points and a team-high seven rebounds.

 The game was close throughout,with Iowa State holding a one-point lead at halftime.
 The Wolverinesopened the second half with a 10-3 run to take the lead, which wasstill 62-57 with 8:07 to play.

-Note: (Updated: CORRECTS run in 2nd graph CORRECTS Robinson rebounds in 3rd graph CORRECTS 3:44 to 2:57 in 5th graph)